masa-finance/docs/docs/developers/identity-contracts/dex/PaymentGateway.md

 > Pay using a Decentralized automated market maker (AMM) when needed

-Smart contract to call a Dex AMM smart contract to pay to a reserve wallet recipient
+Smart contract to call a Dex AMM smart contract to pay to a project fee receiver wallet recipient

 *This smart contract will call the Uniswap Router interface, based on https://github.com/Uniswap/v2-periphery/blob/master/contracts/interfaces/IUniswapV2Router01.sol*